agustinmaciel/Coronavirus/README.md

 The file with the static data (Nurses, Medics and Hospital Beds by Country), downloaded from the [WHO Global Health Observatory data repository](https://apps.who.int/gho/data/node.home).

+## DataModel.PNG

+The screenshot of the data model with the structure of the tables and the fields on each table.

 ---